CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-2.md

     ![](media/image_task05_step05.png)

 1. To get the information we need for the Notebook, the name of the event hub and a connection string click on the Eventstream source named **WebEventsCustomSource**.
 In the area below the diagram click on **SAS Key Authentication (1)**.
-Then click on the copy icon besides the **Event hub name (2)**.
-Now the event hub name is copied to the clipborad.
+Then click on the copy icon beside the **Event hub name (2)** and paste it into a notepad to use it in the later steps.

     ![](media/image_task05_step06.png)